jgsoares/flexbox/README.md

 ## 7. align-content

 Aligns the container lines in relation to the vertical axis.
-The property only works if there is more than one row of flex-items.
-To do this, the flex-wrap needs to be wrapped.
+The property only works if there is more than one row of `flex-items`.
+To do this, the `flex-wrap` needs to be wrapped.

 Furthermore, its effect will only be seen if the container is larger than the sum of the item lines.
 This means that if you don't define height for the container, the property has no influence on the layout.